oidc-sweden/specifications/swedish-oidc-profile.md

 **Description:** When the user message claim is included in an authentication request the issuing client requests that the OpenID Provider displays this message to the client in conjunction with the user authentication.

-This profile does not specify how the message should be displayed by the OP, but if the `display` request parameter (see 3.1.2.1 of \[[OpenID.Core](#openid-core)\]) is included in the request, and supported by the OP, the provider SHOULD display the user message according to the value of the `display` parameter.

 **Value type:** The value for the user message request parameter claim is a JSON object<sup>1</sup> with the following fields: